RickCogley/Github-Markdown-Reference/README.md

 ### <img title="octocat" alt="octocat" src="https://assets-cdn.github.com/images/icons/emoji/octocat.png" height="25" width="25" align="absmiddle"> Github Style

-GFM lists support a "checklist" style, that can be dynamically ticked off like a todo list, without editing the Markdown document.
+GFM lists support a "checklist" style, that can be dynamically ticked off like a todo list _in the case of Issues_, without editing the issue.
 Checklists look like ``- [ ] the item`` or ``- [x] the item``.
 If you add a checklist in a Github Issue (in the top, initial entry, not the replies), you will see a progress bar in your issues list.
 Sweet!
+In the case of ``.md`` files like this one, checklists are static, but you can still edit the file, and add and x between the square brackets.

 GFM checklists also support automatic linking to users and issues, simply by inserting @username or #1 where 1 is the issue number.